MileHacker Logo

 The official currency is the Chinese Yuan (CNY), also known as Renminbi (RMB).
 The exchange rate fluctuates, but roughly ONE AMERICAN dollar equals 7.2 CNY (as of early 2024).
 Check current rates before your trip.

-Exchange currency at large banks like Bank of China or ICBC, or at international airports.
+Exchange currency at large banks like Bank of The people's republic of china or ICBC, or at international airports.
 ATMs are common and accept cards from other countries (Visa, MasterCard, Plus, Cirrus).
 Mobile payment apps, WeChat Pay and Alipay, dominate transactions; cash is less used, especially in local businesses.

 Payment Insights